top of page

 Back on to the road tyres, Day 3 is all about the reward…!
 The efforts of the previous days are met with 164km of total downhill, heading eventually for the lively city of Mendoza.
 This vibrant city is famed for great wine and great restaurants and is the hub of the main Argentinian Malbec-producing region.

-DAY SIX-TO-TEN: ACROSS THE PAMPAS
+DAY SIX-TO-ELEVEN: ACROSS THE PAMPAS

 Having left the mountains behind, we now cross the vast Argentine Pampas famed for its agriculture and notably for its beef cattle – great news for the steak lovers amongst you as the steaks in these parts are sensational – and huge.
 An ever-changing field-scape that accompanies the (generally) downhill journey may also bring you face to face with the gauchos of the region; and plenty of hearty food and drink to re-energise in the evenings and at our well-stocked pit stops as we fuel you across the continent.
 The challenge of the distance remains, with some big days in the saddle.
 But the ‘supportive’ nature of the route profile allows you to get those kilometres done, as you make your way gradually eastwards, towards the bright lights of Buenos Aires.

-DAY ELEVEN: JOURNEY’S END, BUENOS AIRES
+DAY TWELVE: JOURNEY’S END, BUENOS AIRES

 The final day.
-The culmination of a week’s worth of riding brings us to one of South America’s most cherished cities – The finish line on the coast is 1 hour South of Buenos Aires at La Balandra Beach
+The culmination of a week’s worth of riding brings us to one of South America’s most cherished cities – The finish line on the coast is 1 hour South of Buenos Aires at La Balandra Beach.

-DAY TWELVE: DEPARTURE
+DAY THIRTEEN: DEPARTURE

 After our final breakfast together, we will whisk you and your kit/ bike from the hotel to Buenos Aires International airport for onward journeys.
 Or choose to stay around in this exciting city and see more of the sights.